kaihanau/gcal_extraction/README.md

 1. First-time use will prompt for Google authentication in your browser
 2. Run the script:
    ```
-   python calendar_collector.py
+   python calendar_fetcher.py
    ```
-3. Events from the specified calendars will be fetched and stored in your database
+3. Events from the specified calendars will be fetched and displayed
+4. The script returns a pandas DataFrame that can be used for further analysis or export

 ## Configuration